Last Updated on 8 months by Publishing Team

 Are people with mental illness dangerous?

-No. Most people with a mental illness are more likely to be frightened than frightening.
+No. Most people with mental illness are more likely to be frightened than frightened.
 Only a very small number of people with mental illness have a history of violent offending behaviour.
 People with mental illness are in fact more likely to be victims of violence themselves.
 Sadly they also face the daily stigma of violence thanks to popular movies and television shows that have spread an incorrect message.

 What makes people experience mental illness?

-Like many illnesses it’s difficult to establish the exact cause of mental illnesses.
+Like many illnesses, it’s difficult to establish the exact cause of mental illnesses.
 It can be brought on by hormonal imbalances in the body, stress or trauma (either physical or emotional).
 Some mental illnesses can also be passed on from generation to generation due to both genetics and home environments.
 Drug and alcohol abuse may play a part and can be a trigger in many illnesses.
-Usually it is a combination of all these factors.
+Usually, it is a combination of all these factors.